From Illegal Annexation to Illegal Occupation: The Missing Link in the Reasoning of the International Court of Justice

 The Law of State Responsibility also requires a State “to make full reparation for the injury caused by the internationally wrongful act” (Draft Articles, Art.
 31).
 The primary form of reparation is restitution (Draft Articles, Art.
 34).
 The ILC defined the obligation to make restitution as a duty “to re-establish the situation that existed before the wrongful act was committed” (Draft Articles, Art.
 35).
 This definition does not support a duty of an occupier to withdraw from the occupied territory where the occupation has been established before the violation of international law by the occupier.
 Rather, restitution under the said circumstances concerns the re-establishing of the status quo ante that existed during the state of occupation and before the wrongful act.
 Hence, an attempt on the part of an occupier to annex the occupied territory, a conduct that follows the establishment of occupation, does not result in a duty of the occupier to end the occupation, although restitution would require the occupier to eliminate the consequences of its annexationist policies (e.g., a duty to remove settlements).
 Note that the ILC has rejected a wider definition of restitution, defining it as “the establishment or re-establishment of the situation that would have existed if the wrongful act had not been committed” (Draft Articles, p.
 96).
 The ILC reasoned that this wider definition would require engaging in an undesirable “hypothetical inquiry into what the situation would have been if the wrongful act had not been committed” (Draft Articles, p.
 96).

-To be sure, the distinction between a duty of the occupier to withdraw from the occupied territory and its duty to negotiate, in good faith, would be an empty one if it were evident that the occupier could secure its legitimate interests through good-faith negotiations that it nevertheless refuses to hold.
+To be sure, the distinction between a duty of the occupier to withdraw from the occupied territory and its duty to negotiate, in good faith, such withdrawal would be an empty one if it were evident that the occupier could secure its legitimate interests through good-faith negotiations that it nevertheless refuses to hold.
 However, this is not the situation regarding the security threats faced by Israel and the range of security guarantees that Israel may consequently insist upon as conditions for ending the occupation.

 Conclusion